tldr-pages/tldr/CONTRIBUTING.md

 # Contributing

-- Your favorite command isn't covered?
+- Your favourite command isn't covered?
 - You can think of more examples?

 Contribution are most welcome!
 All `tldr` pages are stored in Markdown right here on GitHub.
 Just open an issue or send a pull request and we'll merge it as soon as possible.